spectrum-finance/ergo-dex/README.md

    1. Order-Book
    2. AMM
 3. Tokenomics
-4. User interface

 ## Introduction

 Act of exchange without trusted parties is a most basic primitive for decentralized finance on top of blockchains.
 Many types of contracts for that were introduced early: with partial filling, buyback guarantee and so on.
 What is good for traders in decentralized worlds, such contracts are usually composable.
 While swap order contracts allows for orderbook-based decentralized exchanges (DEXes), now popular AMM-based DEXes (where AMM stands for Automated Market Maker) are also possible on blockchains with advanced smart-contracts such as Ergo and Cardano.
 Interestingly, unlike other known blockchains, thanks to the eUTXO model, liquidity pool contracts for AMM-based DEXes can be combined with order contracts (for orderbook-based DEXes).
 This gives unique possibility to have shared liquidity among different types of exchanges on top of the Ergo and Cardano blockchains.

-This documant provides a description of the Automated Decentralized Exchange protocol on top of Ergo and Cardano.
+This document provides a description of the Automated Decentralized Exchange protocol on top of Ergo and Cardano.

 ## Protocol architecture overview

 ### Order-book DEX

-Orders are waiting for another orders to be matched, or for a cancellation.
-There're the following three types of orders — "buy" (i.e. buy tokens for native asset), "sell" (i.e. sell tokens for native asset), and "swap" (buy tokens for other tokens) orders.
+Orders are waiting for other orders to be matched, or for a cancellation.
+There are the following three types of orders — "buy" (i.e. buy tokens for native asset), "sell" (i.e. sell tokens for native asset), and "swap" (buy tokens for other tokens) orders.
 Order-book DEX has the advantage of working best for those pairs with high liquidity.

 ![OrderBook](img/OrderBook.png)